cldwalker/table/README.md

 ## Install

+To have it available on all projects, add to your leiningen2's ~/lein/profiles.clj:

+    {:user {:dependencies { table "0.2.0"}}}

-To use it, add to your project.clj:
+To have it on an individual project, add to your project.clj:

     [table "0.2.0"]